How to Organize a Startup Team Structure

 - Select an organizational structure (the most optimal and best company structure for startups is based on the business type, you can go for a structure that's flat, matrix, functional, or team-based).

-- Decide on the core workflows (to eliminate bottlenecks and boost internal processes, mark how decisions will be made and the lines of communication).
+- Decide on the core workflows (to eliminate bottlenecks and boost internal processes, mark how decisions will be made and the lines of communication.
+This is where platforms like HighGear can be an advantage as they help you streamline your workflows.).

 - Fill out the employee profiles (once you make the key hires, start filling out information on the employees, preferably with names, photos, occupations, and contact details, and put them in the right place in the hierarchy).